A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Static condensation

 \section{Static condensation}

-The idea here is to build a (block) preconditioner for $\cA$, in \eqref{eq:cA}, by eliminating all {\Edofs} and Lagrangian multipliers, involving only local work, in $\cA$ and preconditioning the resulting Schur complement, expressed only on the {\Bdofs}.
-This procedure is referred to as \emph{static condensation}, since it involves ``condensing'' the formulation on the interfaces.
-Moreover, it maintains the optimality, established in \cref{sec:analysisexact} in a fine-scale setting, of the auxiliary space preconitioners.
+The idea here is to build a (block) preconditioner for $\cA$ in \eqref{eq:cA} by eliminating all {\Edofs} and Lagrangian multipliers in $\cA$ involving only local work and preconditioning the resulting Schur complement expressed only on the {\Bdofs}.
+This procedure is referred to as \emph{static condensation} since it involves ``condensing'' the formulation on the interfaces.
+Moreover, it maintains the optimality established in \cref{sec:analysisexact}, in a fine-scale setting, of the auxiliary space preconditioners.

 Owing to the observations in \cref{lem:invert}, \eqref{eq:Schur}, and \cref{cor:invert}, the {\Edofs} and Lagrangian multipliers can be eliminated from $\cA$ to obtain a ``condensed'' formulation on $\cF^H$ alone.
 Indeed, using the Schur complements in \eqref{eq:Schur}, consider the block factorization